interscript/rababa/docs/RESULTS.md

 The WER gap vs QCRI is domain mismatch: their models train on in-domain WikiNews/Wikipedia news text; ours train on Misraj/Tashkeela classical text.
 SadeedDiac-25 remains the headline benchmark;
-WikiNews-2024 is the cross-domain probe. r5 (paragraph-context) to be scored when it lands.
+WikiNews-2024 is the cross-domain probe. r5's paragraph-context specialization slightly regresses the cross-domain probe (+0.53 WER / +0.12 DER) while improving the in-benchmark numbers by 0.14/0.09 — domain specialization tradeoff, recorded honestly. r5 (paragraph-context) to be scored when it lands.
 2014 benchmark deliberately not scored: it derives from Tashkeela (in our training corpus) — contaminated by construction.